-We always accept a floating point number representing the temperature in degrees Fahrenheit as input, but we transform it in Kelvin first, adding 273.15, then in mK multiplying by 10^3 .
+We always accept a floating point number representing the temperature in degrees Fahrenheit as input, but we transform it in Celsius first, then in Kelvin, adding 273.15, then in mK multiplying by 10.
 We used the rint function, defined in math.h, to be included, to round the result to the nearest integer and we cast the result to an integer.
 Accordingly, the getC() method changes as